 - How to stop screen tearing?

-- Screening can be prevented by turning on Vsync option from graphic settings menu in a game.
+- Screening can be prevented by turning on the Vsync option from the graphic settings menu in a game.

-- Is frame rate same as refresh rate?
+- Is the frame rate the same as the refresh rate?

-- No, both the terms have different meaning.
+- No, both terms have different meanings.
 Frame rate or FPS (frames per second) is the number of frames that a graphical processing unit (GPU) can create or render in one second.
-Refresh rate is the number of times a monitor can refresh its display in one second, it is measured in hertz (Hz).
+The refresh rate is the number of times a monitor can refresh its display in one second; it is measured in hertz (Hz).

 - What is the best frame rate?

-- According to Thomas Edison our eyes need a minimum of 46 frames per second to perceive motion and a frame rate less than that will result in straining our eyes.
-Going by these stats, 60 frames per second is a good frame rate for gaming but our eyes can see much faster rates as well.
+- According to Thomas Edison, our eyes need a minimum of 46 frames per second to perceive motion, and a frame rate less than that will result in straining our eyes.
+Going by these stats, 60 frames per second is a reasonable frame rate for gaming, but our eyes can see much faster speeds as well.

 - FastSync delivers the best performance but also consumes the most power.

-- What is meant by lag in gaming?
+- What is meant by a lag in gaming?